Decomposing Co-Movements in Matrix-Valued Time Series: A Pseudo-Structural Reduced-Rank Approach

 \subsection{Rank Selection}

-To evaluate our rank-selection procedures we estimate the pseudo-structural model, per simulation design, for all possible rank combinations and use the information criteria from Section \ref{sec:rankselection} to select the ranks $r_1$ and $r_2$.
-We hereby first set the autoregressive lag order to its true value $p=1$.
-We report the average selected rank (``Average Rank''), its standard deviation (``Std.\ Rank''), and the frequency of correct selection (``Freq.\ Correct'') over 100 simulation runs, where we fix $p$ to the true value.
-Results are summarized in Tables \ref{tab:sim34} for the simulation design and different true rank settings.
+To evaluate the rank-selection procedures, the pseudo-structural model is estimated for each simulation design across all possible rank combinations.
+In addition to the AIC, BIC, and EBIC criteria from Section \ref{sec:rankselection}, the rank-selection procedure of \citet{xiao_reduced_forth}, labeled ``Bench'', is included as a benchmark.
+In this exercise, the autoregressive lag order is fixed at its true value, $p=1$.

+For each design, the percentage of correct selection (``\% Correct'') and the mean absolute deviation (``MAD'') are reported over 100 simulation runs, a smaller number than in Section \ref{sec:inference_and_coverage} owing to the computational cost of repeated non-convex optimization across all $N_1 \times N_2$ rank combinations.
+This cost grows with matrix dimensions $N_1$ and $N_2$ through two channels: the parameter space, which scales as $r_1 (2 N_1 - r_1) + r_2 (2 N_2 - r_2)$, and the number of rank combinations $(r_1, r_2) \in \{1, \dots, N_1\} \times \{1, \dots, N_2\}$ that must each be optimized separately for rank selection.
+The results for the different simulation designs and true rank settings are summarized in Table \ref{tab:sim34}.